walmartlabs/shared-deps/README.md

 Upgrading to the latest release of, say, core.async, involves too much global replacing ... it is not *Don't Repeat Yourself*.

-With this plugin, you can define *categories* of dependencies, and store them across all-sub modules in a single `dependencies.edn` file at the root of your project.
+With this plugin, you can define *sets* of dependencies, and store them across all-sub modules in a single `dependencies.edn` file at the root of your project.

-Each sub-module can include the `shared-deps` plugin, and specify a :dependency-categories key, a list of categories.
+Each sub-module can include the `shared-deps` plugin, and specify a :dependency-sets key, a list of dependency set ids.

-`dependencies.edn` contains a single map: from category to a vector of dependencies for that category.
+`dependencies.edn` contains a single map: from dependency set id to a vector of dependencies for that dependency set.

 ## Example